Basti3DB/peepVario-Firmware/RevisionHistory.md

 * ONLY works with Firmware >v112
 * upgrade max size to 18KB
-* End of update file detection
+* temp. fix: end of update file detection
 *